edgedb/easy-edgedb/chapter10/index.md

 But sometimes just generating an error isn't enough - maybe we want something else to happen instead of just giving up.
 This is where `unless conflict on` comes in, followed by an `else` to explain what to do to the existing object.

 `unless conflict on` is easiest to explain through an example.
-Let's imagine that we have already populated our database with city data for the year 1880, but then came across some data for 1885 instead which is closer to the setting in the book.
-(Larger cities have better items, more NPCs and quests to do in our game, so having an accurate population is important.)
-We can't just use `insert` everywhere, because cities like Munich are already in the database.
-So this would just generate an error:
+We've already populated our database with some city data that comes from the year 1880, but what if we came across some data for 1885 instead which is closer to the setting in the book?
+Larger cities have better items, more NPCs and quests to do in our game, so having an accurate population is important.
+But we can't just use `insert` everywhere, because cities like Munich are already in the database.
+So this insert would just generate an error and give up:

 ```edgeql
 # Munich had a population of 230,023 in 1880 and 261,023 in 1885